WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 From the **Profile** page

-1. Select the harvester type (Heritrix 3, Heritrix 1)
+1. Select the harvester type (Heritrix 3)

 2. Click **create new**